-After School Tennis and Homework Club – Jisr a-Zarqa
+After School Tennis and Homework Clubs

-By introducing after-school programs to underprivileged Arab villages, FKI has improved school enrollment and attendance rates for participating youth.
-In Jisr a-Zarqa, students who took part in our programs maintained a high attendance rate in school, with many going on to higher education.
+Our flagship project is running since 2000 an after-school program to the underprivileged Arab villages of Jisr a Zarqa, where FKI has improved school enrollment and attendance rates for participating youth.
+In Jisr a-Zarqa, students who have taken part in our programs maintained a high attendance rate in school, with many going on to higher education.
 In 2018 six tennis graduates returned to Jisr after completing medical studies aboard.

 The group also takes part in inter-club tournaments with other Arab and Jewish local tennis clubs.

 The focus of this program is on the development of societal skills – developing an understanding of the resources and actions needed to create situations to achieve one’s goals (e.g., hard work, cooperation, building relationships, accepting and nurturing support).